deepset-ai/haystack/docs/_src/api/api/retriever.md

 **Arguments**:

-- `document_store`: an instance of an ElasticsearchDocumentStore to retrieve documents from.
+- `document_store`: an instance of one of the following DocumentStores to retrieve from: ElasticsearchDocumentStore, OpenSearchDocumentStore and OpenDistroElasticsearchDocumentStore
 - `all_terms_must_match`: Whether all terms of the query must match the document.
 If true all query terms must be present in a document in order to be retrieved (i.e the AND operator is being used implicitly between query terms: "cozy fish restaurant" -> "cozy AND fish AND restaurant").
 Otherwise at least one query term must be present in a document in order to be retrieved (i.e the OR operator is being used implicitly between query terms: "cozy fish restaurant" -> "cozy OR fish OR restaurant").